Sharesies Review

 Warning: "Investor" Facebook Groups, Instagram Influencers and Whatsapp Groups

-- There is no minimum investment size—you can invest from as little as 1c into any fund or NZX-listed company.
+- There is no minimum investment size - you can invest from as little as 1c into any fund or NZX-listed company.
 Investors manage their portfolio via the Sharesies website and/or the app.
-As of April 2021, there is also no membership or annual user fee (previously this was up to $30/year).

 - The funds available are offered by Pathfinder Asset Management (an ethical fund manager), AMP Capital, and Smartshares.

-- The transaction fees for NZX-listed companies are low, and because Sharesies offers fractionalised shares, investors can invest as little as 1 cent in any share or fund.
-This means you can buy 1 cent of an A2 Milk share or Air New Zealand share.
+- Investors can invest as little as 1 cent in any share or fund.
+This means you can buy 1 cent of a Fletcher Building or Spark share.
 In practice, an investor could purchase a fraction of every share on the NZX for less than $2 (including transaction fees), signalling just how cost-effective the transaction costs are.

-- US Shares: In late August 2020, Sharesies launched its US shares platform.
-Sharesies members now have access to an additional 3,000+ companies and exchange-traded funds (ETFs) across the New York Stock Exchange (NYSE), Nasdaq, and Chicago Board Options Exchange (CBOE).
-Transaction fees are simple: 0.5% for orders up to $3,000 USD, plus 0.1% for amounts above $3,000 USD.
-There is also an exchange fee of 0.4% between NZD and USD.
+- US Shares: Sharesies members have access to an additional 4,000+ companies and exchange-traded funds (ETFs) across the New York Stock Exchange (NYSE), Nasdaq, and Chicago Board Options Exchange (CBOE).
+Transaction fees are simple: 1.90% (with a US$5 cap; there is also an exchange fee of 0.5% between NZD and USD.
 Our Sharesies vs Hatch vs Stake Guide outlines the offering in detail, and how it compares to alternative platforms.

-- Australian Shares: In April 2021, Sharesies launched its ASX shares platform, giving Sharesies members access to 2,000+ Australian shares and ETFs.
-Like US shares, transaction fees are simple: 0.5% for orders up to $3,000 AUD, plus 0.1% for amounts above $3,000 AUD.
-There is also an exchange fee of 0.4% between NZD and AUD.
+- Australian Shares: Sharesies members have access to 2,000+ Australian shares and ETFs.
+Like US shares, transaction fees are simple: 1.90% with a AU$15 cap.
+There is also an exchange fee of 0.5% between NZD and AUD.

 - Sharesies has an auto-invest feature that lets you set-and-forget investments into a Global, Responsible, or DIY order.
 There’s also an order suited to kids, only available via Kids Accounts.